walkerjeffd/phd-living-model/README.md

 A demonstration of the Living Model concept where a client-side web application provides an interactive and visual modeling interface, and is coupled to a server-side web application designed to fetch, process, and manage input datasets retrieved using web services.

-This project is part of a PhD research by Jeffrey D. Walker, Tufts University.
+This project is part of PhD research by Jeffrey D. Walker, Tufts University.
 For more information about this research, see http://phd.walkerjeff.com

 ## Code Overview